 A decision that says what?

-There is reason to think that the result of the referendum reads as a constitutional decision in the sense Carl Schmitt gave to that expression: “a political will” regarding “a global concrete decision on the type and form of political existence” which determines “the existence of the political unity as a whole.”
-It is not dependent on a pre-existing norm.
-Rather, it determines the content of the “constitutional law,” the formal constitution as such.
-It is a decision about the political nature of the State: it protects says Schmitt “its existence, integrity and security.”
-It is an “existential notion” regarding “independent political existence.”
+There is reason to think that the result of the referendum reads as a constitutional decision in the sense Carl Schmitt gave to that expression: It is a decision about the political nature of the State: it protects says Schmitt “its existence, integrity and security.”
+It is an “existential notion” regarding “independent political existence.” regarding which determines It is not dependent on a pre-existing norm.
+Rather, it determines the content of the the formal constitution as such.

 This seems very much in line with the intentions of the proponents of the “leave” vote.
 I am not certain that the UKIP leaders or the activists in the “Brexit” camp as a whole have read Schmitt.
 But the Schmittian political philosophy seems to fit well with their own—less articulate, to say the least—ideology.
 Especially the Schmittian constitutional decision is based on the notion that there are “existential” choices that are predicated upon a conception of politics as based on the friend/enemy distinction.
 It insists on the ability of a political community to decide on its political form as an independent entity.
 If the Brexit referendum is to be read in this light, it would amount to a decision to undo adhesion to European Union.